 Buying a private house

 You can use board funding to buy a private house.
-To do this, you must be able to meet:
+To do this you must be able to meet all the:

-- all the purchase and operating costs from your board funding and rents
+- purchase and operating costs from your board funding and rents

-- all the criteria for buying property with board funding, including getting Ministry approval.
+- criteria for buying property with board funding, including getting Ministry approval.

-If it is proposed that the house is to be used for anything other than a house (such as a school office or teaching space), then a Resource Consent will be required.
+If it's proposed that the house is to be used for anything other than a house (such as a school office or teaching space), then a Resource Consent will be required.

 When you build or buy something with board funds, you must pay all the ongoing costs including maintenance, capital upgrades, insurance and operational costs.

 If you shared building costs with the Ministry and/or community, you also share the ongoing costs based on ownership percentages.
 This is shown in the following table.